THE STILL LIFE WORKSHOPTM

 The emerging themes from these Still Life Narratives reflect a consistent emphasis on ‘how I have been shaped by the world, and actively shape my identity in relation to my world’, ‘how significant relationships are core to my existence and sustain me’, ‘ what gives me meaning and purpose’, and ‘how my objects reflect my work in the world;.

-The value of this approach -why you should consider an alternative to psychometric tools
+The value of this approach -The Still Life Workshop™ as an alternative to psychometric tools for personal development.

-There are a range of applications where you can consider including the Still Life Process as part of your learning & development programmes.
+There is a range of applications where you can consider including the Still Life Process as part of your learning & development programmes.
 From my own experience and application, these have included:

 - “Diversity & Inclusion” – to encourage workplace colleagues to develop a deeper insight into and understanding of each other’s life stories.
 How, ‘it is only when I know your story that I really see who you are – and not the narrow stereotype that I have right now”.
 We have found that the greatest challenge of Diversity is the greatest opportunity.
 The Still Life Workshop helps people understand how different each other is whilst at the same time how much we have in common…